 “Families should not have to walk alone in fear or discouragement when a child is diagnosed with autism.”

 Julee Renfroe founded the East Texas Autism Network in 2002 to assist and educate parents and caregivers of children on the Autism Spectrum.
-The Network helps guide parents through the diagnostic and assessment process which is an overwhelming journey for most parents who are just beginning to seek help.
+The organization was designed to help guide parents through the diagnostic and assessment process which is an overwhelming journey for most parents who are just beginning to seek help.

-The mission of East Texas Autism Network is to help parents and caregivers receive an early diagnosis for a child who may have autism spectrum disorder(s) in order to receive early intervention treatment.
+Though the name of the program has changed, the mission will remain the same: to help parents and caregivers receive an early diagnosis for a child who may have autism spectrum disorders in order to receive early intervention treatment.

 Please contact Champions for Children for more information, 903.592.1454 or email email@example.com.